 Example: The behavior plan is a simple half sheet with Frank's goals for math class listed and a rating scale (e.g., Not Great, Okay, Great).
-Frank's three goals are following directions, and work completion with a bonus section focused on Frank asking for help when needed.
-It will be used by his classroom teacher, Ms. Trundle.
-She will use it every day and it will be on Frank's desk.
+Frank's three goals are following directions and work completion, with a bonus section focused on Frank asking for help when needed.
+Ms. Trundle, his classroom teacher, will use the plan.
+She will use it daily, and it will be on Frank's desk.

 You want to consider what a reasonable starting goal is.
-Frank starts aiming to get a rating of Okay or Great for both goals and eventually moves to Great for both.
+To start, Frank aims to get an Okay or Great for both goals.
+Eventually, he will try to get a Great for both goals.

 Rewards & Consequences

 What is the student working towards?
 How often will it be given?
-When you start a plan, it's important that the rewards are reinforcing to the student.
-It is also important that rewards are given quickly.
+When you start a plan, the rewards must reinforce the student.
+It is also essential that rewards are delivered quickly.
 Over time, you can switch to rewards that are more intrinsic and given less frequently.

-For Frank, we may want to consider when he will complete math assignments he refuses once we ensure he is capable of completing them.
+For Frank, we may want to consider when he will complete math assignments he refuses once we ensure he can complete them.
 Often when a student has a behavior plan, not receiving the reward because they didn't meet their goal is enough of a consequence.

 Just remember, students are rarely going to change a consistently challenging behavior because of a consequence.

-What data will be collected?
-By who?
+What data do you want?
+Who will collect it?
 How often?
-Make it simple and if possible put the student in charge of it.
-Maybe they have to mark off their goals at the end of each day.
+Make it simple, and if possible, put the student in charge of it.
+For example, maybe they have to mark off their goals at the end of each day.

 How will parents be told about student progress?
 Parent understanding and support can be invaluable.
-Make sure parents know that it is not their responsibility to give an "extra consequence".
+Ensure parents know that giving an "extra consequence" is not their responsibility.
 Sometimes well-meaning parents can throw off a whole behavior plan with extra rewards and consequences.

-It is important to iron out who will do what.
-Who will collect and compile data as needed?
+It is crucial to iron out who will do what.
+For example, who will collect and compile data as needed?
 Who will give the student their reward?
 Who will revise the plan?

 Create an implementation list based on this information.
 When well-designed plans aren’t successful, it usually has to do with inconsistent implementation.

 Behavior plans are living documents that will need to be tweaked.
-This is why it's especially important not to spend weeks developing one.
-Get the essential information and then create a plan that is simple and meets a student where they are at.
+So don't spend weeks developing one.
+Instead, get the essential information and then create a simple plan that meets a student where they are.

-Check out the following posts to help you as you get started:
+Check out the some more posts to help as you get started: